LLM vs. SAST: A Technical Analysis on Detecting Coding Bugs of GPT4-Advanced Data Analysis: Results

 \section{Results}

 The comparison results between the online SAST tool and GPT-4 for detecting security vulnerabilities are presented in Table~\ref{table:results}.
 Vulnerabilities ranged from common issues like Buffer Overflow and SQL Injection to more specific ones like Prototype Pollution.
 GPT-4 consistently detected most vulnerabilities correctly, as indicated by a "1" under the "GPT-C" column.
-In contrast, tools like sonarcloud.io and clouddefense.ai had varied results, with some vulnerabilities detected correctly and others not.
+In contrast, tools like sonarcloud and clouddefense had varied results, with some vulnerabilities detected correctly and others not.
+Across 32 paired scenarios, the aggregated SAST baseline detected 11 cases (34.38\%), while GPT-4 detected 30 cases (93.75\%), an absolute difference of 59.37 percentage points.
+The paired outcomes in Table~\ref{table:comparison} show \(b=0\) (SAST-only detections) and \(c=22\) (GPT-4-only detections), indicating that most disagreements arise from SAST misses where GPT-4 flags the intended vulnerability.
+This directional imbalance explains the strong McNemar significance reported below.

 To enhance the generalizability of our method to encompass a broader range of SAST tools, we introduced new columns named SAST-Correct and SAST-Incorrect into Table~\ref{table:comparison}.
 We constructed the contingency matrix using these columns and GPT-Correct and GPT-Incorrect.